hamalainenilmari/Big-Data-Platform/assignment-2-894931/reports/Assignment-2-Report.md

 ### 2.1 Stream Ingestion

 The stream ingestion provided by this platform consists of a messaging system, stream ingestion pipeline and a data storage.
 Messaging system technology is Apache Kafka.
 The Kafka topics are defined in the cluster, and the tenant's produce real-time data into those topics.
-Stream processing technology Apache Flink, which is good for tracking running aggregations and detecting anomalies.
+Stream processing technology is Apache Flink, which is good for tracking running aggregations and detecting anomalies.
 Flink is used to transform the raw source data into data storage compatible format.
 Flink provides stateful computations with streaming data at large scale, high performance and low latency.
 Data storage component is Cassandra, as before.

 In real-time ingestion provided by the platform some components of the platform are dedicated to individual tenants and some parts are shared between all tenants.
 The messaging system is shared between all tenants in the multi-tenancy model.
 The platform hosts an Kafka server with multiple brokers.
 The tenant-specific Kafka topics are added to the Kafka broker cluster alongside the other topics of tenants.

-Individually dedicated parts of the platform are the stream ingestion pipeline and the data storage.
+Individually dedicated parts of the platform are the stream ingestions pipeline and the data storage.
 The stream ingestion pipeline is developed by the tenant itself and the platform invokes the execution of the pipeline.
 Pipelines are added and removed based on pay-per-use principle of the platform.
 The data storage components (coredms), Cassandra clusters, are also dedicated to individual tenants.
 Each tenant has their own data storage component running on it's own virtual machine in the platform infrastructure.

 ### 2.2 Stream Ingestion Manager